CS-Swansea/cs-swansea.github.io/_posts/2014-02-26-using-xeon-phi.md

 4. *Server:* Create an empty folder `~/Documents/Data/[project]` which is where you should place any large datasets that wouldn't be a good idea to place in your git repo
 5. Add the remote repo in the Phi Host to your local repo's remote list
 6. Add a general purpose C++ makefile which will compile all .cpp files together into a binary the same name as the project
-7. Add a hello world c++ program
+7. Add a hello world C++ program
 8. Perform an initial commit and push the code to the Phi Host, compiling it in the process

 #### Example usage

-Place the `setup_project.sh` script in the root of where all your project will be stored.
+Place the `setup_project.sh` script in the root of where all your projects will be stored.
 For example, I store mine in `My Documents/Xeon Phi/setup_project.sh`

 	$ mkdir example_phi
 	$ cd example_phi